 Faculty in the Department of Fine Arts come to DigiPen from many fields, including both the traditional avenues of illustration, painting, and sculpture, as well as other media such as filmmaking, animation, and 3D modeling.
 Students learn fundamental skills and aesthetic theory while honing their artistic abilities through sustained practice and critical feedback.

-The Department of Game Software Design and Production is home to faculty who bring decades of experience in the game and software industries.
-Students learn from expert designers and producers who know what it takes to create a successful product from beginning to end.
+The Department of Game Development and Production is home to faculty who bring decades of experience in the game and software industries.
+Students learn from expert developers and producers who know what it takes to create a successful product from beginning to end.
 The department emphasizes collaborative project-based learning, meaning students gain true-to-life working experience in their future fields.

 Faculty in the Department of Humanities and Social Sciences help students to examine various media — such as games, literature, and more — with an eye to the social signals and messages being communicated.
 Students learn to become aware of the psychological and philosophical significance behind the games, systems, and narratives they consume and create.